Marquez607/C_Programming_Reference/README.md

 ### High Level
 A pointer variable in C is basically storing the ```memory address``` of a piece of data instead of referencing the data itself.
 Most functions you'll see will use pass by value where the developer provides a copy of the data to the function.
 With pointers, you'll providing the memory address where the data can be read and written to.

-Pointers point to a place in memory.
+Pointers are a memory address ,and memory addresses point to pieces of data.

 ### Syntax